Codecademy/docs/content/javascript/concepts/functions/functions.md

 ---
-Title: "Functions"
+Title: 'Functions'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Functions"
+  - 'Functions'
-  - "Parameters"
+  - 'Parameters'
-  - "Arguments"
+  - 'Arguments'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Functions are one of the fundamental building blocks in JavaScript.
 A function is a reusable set of statements to perform a task or calculate a value.
 Functions can be passed one or more values and can return a value at the end of their execution.
 In order to use a function, you must define it somewhere in the scope where you wish to call it.